lisatwyw/dl4dicom/ECLIPSE/readme.md

 ## Folder structure

-- Command below will show you a *list* of subfolders named by subject ID (i.e. one folder for each subject).
+- Command below will show you a *list* of folders named by subject (i.e. one folder for each subject, with all timepoints in each subfolder).

   ```
   $ ls /project/def-donsin/shared-folder/ECLIPSE/